 Tiger Racing is a family run business, founded in 1989, and based in Wisbech, Cambridgeshire.
 They currently build seven different models of road and race cars, including two under the famous name of ERA (English Racing Automobiles), for which they own the trademark.
 The company is proud of its customer back-up service following the purchase of one of its cars.
 Their on-site facilities include two engineering shops, sales/show area, paint department, trimming shop, petrol station, MOT workshop and an impressive parts department.
 Tiger Racing, as their name suggests, have teamed up with the BARC with a new Tiger class competing in the Southern Saloon and Sportcars series and continuing with the ERA class in the Single Seater series.
 They can supply race cars for both these series.

 Toniq Ltd, a design and realisation company, was founded in 2003 by Colin Williams, an experienced designer who for 15 years had worked with the likes of TVR, Marcos Engineering and some bigger automotive names.
 His first project, the Toniq R was widely acclaimed by the specialist automotive press as a visionary leap forward for the lightweight sports car market.
-Its successor, the recently launched Toniq CB, has built on this solid start by offering contemporary styling combined with cutting edge chassis and suspension design to create an astonishing all-round package which drives as well as it looks.
+Its successor, the Toniq CB, now in a four model choice, has built on this solid start by offering contemporary styling combined with cutting edge chassis and suspension design to create an astonishing all-round package which drives as well as it looks.
 The company is based in Saint Austell, Cornwall.

 Tornado Sports Cars were formed in 1984 and production of their handbuilt GT40 replica, the TSC GT40, began in 1989.
 They have continually, developed, improved and produced GT40 replicas since that time, making Tornado by far the longest established manufacturer of these iconic 1960s race cars.
 2012 marked their 23rd year of continual GT40 replica production and to date they have produced hundreds of TSC GT40 replicas and exported them to 31 countries, from their premises in Kidderminster, Worcestershire.
 Tornado Sports Cars have now been awarded a low volume approval manufacturers' status by VOSA.
 This enables Tornado to manufacture a maximum of 300 'turnkey' cars per year for sale direct to customers.